Aptoide: Android client

-Aptoide client allows one to search, browse and install applications in the Android phone.
+Aptoide client allows searching, browsing, and installing applications on devices running a version of the Android operating system.
 Aptoide is available in 17 languages.

-To install Aptoide, the user has to retrieve the APK (installable file) from the official site.
-The installation is not available through Google Play Store due to 4.5 Non-compete clause of Google Play Developer Distribution Agreement.
-This is the same clause that blocks the Amazon Appstore application from being available through Google Play.
-Installing Aptoide requires users to allow the installation from "Unknown sources" in Android settings.
+Non-Google app providers such as Aptoide, F-Droid, and the Amazon Appstore are not available from the Google Play Store due to the 4.5 Non-compete clause of Google Play Developer Distribution Agreement.
+To install Aptoide the Aptoide installable file must be downloaded, usually from the Aptoide site.
+The Android device's settings must be configured to allow installation from "Unknown sources", and the app can be sideloaded.

-After the installation of Aptoide, the user can add stores (repositories).
-Besides the default store (Apps), many other are available from different stores.
-When a store is added using the URL of the store, Aptoide retrieves the list of the applications and stores it locally.
-The user can then browse in the applications or search in the Internet for other stores.
+After the installation of Aptoide which provides the default Apps store, other stores (repositories) can be added; there are many different ones.
+When a store is added using its URL, Aptoide retrieves its list of applications and stores it locally, allowing apps to be browsed or searched for.

 In June 2011, Aptoide Uploader was released as a "sister" application from the same development team.
 Aptoide Uploader is an Android app that allows users to upload to an existent Aptoide store.

 Aptoide Uploader uses the available Aptoide Webservices to upload the application.
-The submitted APK file is kept in the user's store where they can manage.
+The submitted APK file is kept in the user's store where they it can be managed.